 $ sudo update-grub

-Since Ubuntu is a heavy Linux operating system, it does have a lot of repository and dependency tools that make a whole OS.
+Since Ubuntu is a heavy Linux operating system, it has many repositories and dependency tools that make a whole OS.
 However, if any of those tools get locked or broken, your entire OS might get broken.
-In the entire post, we have seen a few cases that might be the cause of getting your system corrupted and how to fix broken Ubuntu distros without reinstalling the OS.
+In the entire post, we have seen a few cases that might cause your system to be corrupted and how to fix broken Ubuntu distros without reinstalling the OS.

-Please share it with your friends and the Linux community if you find this post useful and informative.
+Please share this post with your friends and the Linux community if you find it useful and informative.
 You can also write down your opinions regarding this post in the comment section.